 The science related to earthquakes in the central United States and emergency preparedness information are available on this Web site.
 The Indiana Geological Survey invites you to visit our site repeatedly as additional resources and newly scheduled events will be updated periodically.

-For more information about the Quake Cottage program, please contact IGSinfo@indiana.edu.
+For more information about or to request the Quake Cottage for an event, please contact IGSinfo@indiana.edu.